-In disputes brought before the courts, these are asked to decide whether the former bridge banks can be sued, in addition to considering whether there are grounds for the compensation claims.
-As regards whether the former bridge banks can be sued, the first judicial decisions, which are still not definitive, have led to the emergence of two different interpretations.
+In disputes concerning these cases that are brought before the courts, these must decide whether the former bridge banks can be sued, in addition to considering whether there are grounds for the compensation claims.
+As regards whether the former bridge banks can be sued, while the initial judicial decisions that have been made are still not definitive, the prevailing case law rules it out.15

-With respect to the issue of whether the former bridge banks can be sued, in order to counter the argument that bridge banks are liable in relation to claims of former shareholders and subordinated bondholders, the Bank of Italy, in its capacity as manager of the NRF, has intervened in some of the cases initiated by institutional actors to defend the correct interpretation of Article 47 of Legislative Decree 180/2015 and, ultimately, the viability of the regulations governing resolution.
+With respect to the issue of whether the former bridge banks can be sued, in order to counter the argument that bridge banks are liable in relation to claims of former shareholders and subordinated bondholders, the Bank of Italy, in its capacity as manager of the NRF, has intervened in some of the cases brought by institutional actors to defend the correct interpretation of Article 47 of Legislative Decree 180/2015 and, ultimately, the viability of the regulations governing resolution.